Responding to Chargebacks

 Responding to chargebacks is known as "representment."
 This allows you, the merchant, to provide documentation and evidence to the bank to verify that the transaction is legitimate, and that the cardholder in question did receive their order.

 Any documentation of the order, such as a signed receipt, or any customer service-related emails, these can help your chances of winning.
-The Paytronix Order & Delivery team can provide you with any information from our system to include in your communication.
+If you use Paytronix Payments, you may submit your evidence directly from the O&D portal by navigating to Settings > Order Payment > Disputes.

 Accept the Chargeback